 Proving is a process - an example proof on a property of logarithms

-The purpose of this article is to talk about proving as a process.
-Many students fear writing proofs and just cannot do them, which may stem from several reasons.
-Remember that writing proofs in math is just like solving any problem: it is a process.
+Many students fear writing proofs and just cannot do them.
+Remember that writing proofs is just like solving any other problem: it is a process.
 Often, it is a process of trial and error.
-The proofs you see in math books are polished and finished and read so smoothly from step to step.
-It makes you wonder how in the world did they suddenly understand to use this or that as the next step?
+The proofs you see in math books are polished and finished and read oh-so smoothly from step to step.
+It makes you wonder how in the world did they suddenly know to use this or that as the next step?

-In reality, solving math problems or writing proofs is similar to other trades where people solve problems and use their reasoning powers naturally without any anxiety over it.
+In reality, solving math problems or writing proofs is similar to when people solve problems in their chosen trade and use their reasoning powers naturally without any anxiety over it.
 For example, a doctor has a problem every time a patient comes in with mysterious symptoms.
 An auto mechanic has to solve the problem as to why the car does not run smoothly.
 A housewife may be solving the problem of how to make the special cookies she tasted a week ago somewhere.

 Yet these people don't lose hope or give up when facing problems.
 They start somewhere, see if it works, and go on from there.
 Trial and error; another trial.